Asphalt in the Netherlands

-The Netherlands has one of the most densely branched road networks in the world, including 130,000 kilometres of paved road.
-This requires effective building of roads and proper maintenance.
-That's why we're working on asphalt mixtures, materials, and structures for better roads and on reliably and accurately predicting the service life of asphalt.
+The Netherlands has one of the most densely branched road networks in the world, including 130,000 kilometers of paved roads.
+This requires effective road construction and good maintenance, with attention to minimising environmental impact and costs.
+Therefore, we work on asphalt mixtures, materials, and constructions for better-laid roads, using materials with a low environmental impact.
+Additionally, we focus on reliably and accurately predicting the lifespan of asphalt so that maintenance can be performed at the right time.

 What is asphalt?

 Most paved roads are made of asphalt.
 Asphalt consists of aggregate, sand, filler, and bitumen.
-These components are used to produce different types of asphalt, such as asphaltic concrete, dense asphaltic concrete (DAC), stone mastic asphalt (SMA) and pervious concrete.
+These components are used to produce different types of asphalt, such as dense asphaltic concrete (AC), stone mastic asphalt (SMA) and pervious concrete.
 Each type of asphalt has specific properties regarding elasticity, noise reduction capability, and resistance to rutting.
-The type of asphalt chosen for a road depends on the traffic situation.
+The type of asphalt chosen for a road depends on the traffic situation and the environment.
 Sometimes special mixtures are created, for example at airports and container terminals, often to client specifications.

 New asphalt mixtures